anishst/Learn/CloudComputing/AWS/aws_notes.md

 - Systems Manager Command documents let you automate tasks against your instance operating systems, such as patching, installing software, enforcing configuration settings, and collecting inventory
+- get operational insights of its resources to quickly identify any issues that might impact applications using those resources.
 - provides a unified user interface so you can view operational data from multiple AWS services and **allows you to automate operational tasks** across your AWS resources.

 ### AWS OpsWorks